-BPC - The Board of Pilotage Commissioners of the state of Washington.
+BPC/Board - The Board of Pilotage Commissioners of the state of Washington.

-Apparent Successful Contractor - The consultant selected as the entity to perform the anticipated services, subject to completion of contract negotiations and execution of a written contract.
+Apparent Successful Consultant - The consultant selected as the entity to perform the anticipated services, subject to completion of contract negotiations and execution of a written contract.

-Consultant - Individual or company interested in the RFP and that may or does submit a proposal in order to attain a contract with the BPC.

-Contractor - Individual or company whose proposal has been accepted by the BPC and is awarded a fully executed, written contract.
+Consultant - Individual or company interested in the RFP and that may or does submit a proposal in order to attain a contract with the BPC, or an individual or company whose proposal has been accepted by the BPC and is awarded a fully executed, written contract.